danielamaya/heroku-buildpack-mojo/README.md

     -----> Perl/Mojo app detected
     -----> Installing dependencies

-The buildpack will detect that your app has an `app.psgi` in the root.
+The buildpack will detect that your app has an empty file named `mojo` in the root.

 Libraries
 ---------